Montréal is shiny and bright for the holidays!

 Village lights (and Christmas in the Park!)

-A year-round gathering place, the buzzing Les Jardins Gamelin plays host to the 30th anniversary of the annual Christmas in the Park festival from December 6 to 31, 2024.
+A year-round gathering place, the buzzing Les Jardins Gamelin plays host to the annual Christmas in the Park festival from December 5 to 24, 2025.
 Filled with music, games and treats, it’s the perfect city centre holiday activity hub.
-It’s also the entry point into the charming streets of Montréal’s Village, lit up nightly along Sainte–Catherine Street east of Berri Street in colourful displays spotlighting the sexual and gender diversity flags raised in pride by the LGBTQQIP2SAA community reflecting all the colours of the rainbow.
+It’s also the entry point into the charming streets of Montréal’s Village, lit up nightly along Sainte–Catherine Street east of Berri Street by 140 lamps spotlighting the sexual and gender diversity flags raised in pride by the LGBTQQIP2SAA community reflecting all the colours of the rainbow.
 Don’t forget to tag your photos with #ProudColoursMtl!

 Quartier by quartier

 Proud locals are also known for decking the halls with picture perfect lights and trimmings down every street, so a wander through any of Montréal’s iconic neighbourhoods is sure to bring sparkle around every turn.
-We’d suggest a stroll through Square Saint-Louis, past the stately homes and high streets of the English-speaking enclave of Westmount, through epic and glowing Dorchester Square, down the streets of the Plateau and Mile End and past the towering skyscrapers and the iconic Ring of Downtown with cameras at the ready.
+We’d suggest a stroll through Square Saint-Louis, past the stately homes and high streets of the English-speaking enclave of Westmount, through epic and glowing Dorchester Square—Place du Canada, down the streets of the Plateau and Mile End and past the towering skyscrapers and the iconic Ring of Downtown with cameras at the ready.
 And finally, some of Montréal’s latest and greatest shines brightly in the southwest borough of Saint-Henri, along Villeray’s lively streets and throughout riverfront Verdun.
+And from February to April, city and countryside sugar shacks celebrate maple syrup harvest season with classic Québécois cuisine including steaming tourtières, sweetened pea soup and the must-eat maple sweet tire d’érable, all with a view of Montréal’s glow in the distance.

 Glimmer and glitter beyond the holiday season